DJTechnoo/orbit-calculator/README.md

 Web application that uses a [solar system REST API](https://api.le-systeme-solaire.ne) to get the radii and mass of most bodies in our solar-system in order to calculate the orbital velocity at a specified height above the surface of each body.
+If you are interested, you can read more about [orbital velocity](https://en.wikipedia.org/wiki/Orbital_speed).

 # Installation